DoctorLaplace/Gaia/README.md

 Once zip files are uploaded follow extraction as described previously.

 #### B. Upload uncompressed files:
 The extracted files will live in Gaia/data/eagle, directly upload this folder to its equivalent location.
-Once complete to ensure all files uploaded correctly run:
+Once complete ensure all files uploaded correctly:

 ```bash
 python scratch/verify_dataset_integrity.py
 ```

 If any files are corrupted download corrupted_files.txt to your local Gaia/data/eagle folder.
-Then on your local machine run:
+Then on your local machine:

 ```bash
 python scratch/prepare_repair.py